-Risk Comments Sanctions Broad sanctions programmes are not lifted all at once, but are instead removed in stages over a period of months or even years (and may, as with the Iran sanctions, be subject to reinstatement if certain commitments by the sanctioned, or previously sanctioned, country are not met).
-During this time, a thorough understanding of what is authorised and what remains prohibited can help mitigate the risk and unlock opportunities presented to early movers in an opening market.
-When entering or re-entering any market, the first focus must be on your proposed business partners.
-You should conduct sufficient diligence on them, particularly to learn if they have ties to sanctioned persons or formerly sanctioned persons.
-This diligence is key to understand whether your dealings with them might threaten your reputation.
-Human rights The sanctions regimes can be imposed because of human rights concerns which can remain even when sanctions are lifted.
-Even if it is legal to do so, there may be reputational concerns with engaging with certain individuals or groups.
-Bribery and corruption The nature and degree of corruption risk you encounter in emerging markets will vary greatly from country to country, from a desk clerk demanding a tip to a government minister asking for kickbacks.
-Legislation such as the US Foreign Corrupt Practices Act and UK Bribery Act give authorities the right to prosecute those bound by it, wherever their alleged misconduct takes place.
-Intellectual property It's vital to protect your brands, technology and know-how, but IP laws in emerging markets are often underdeveloped.
-Some jurisdictions are beset by bureaucracy and give priority to the first person to use IP.
-On the positive side, US and some other sanctions generally allow for IP registrations and filings, so in a country where sanctions are being lifted generally it is possible to move quickly to protect your IP.
-Competition law The number of competition regimes around the world is growing, and authorities are using more and more sophisticated investigation techniques.
-Enforcement in emerging markets can be aggressive and target everything from cartels to softer behaviour such as joint-selling.
+Risk Comments Sanctions Broad sanctions programmes are not lifted all at once, but are instead removes stages over a period of months or even years (and may, as with the JCPOA, be subject to reinstatement if certain commitments by the sanctioned, or previous sanctioned, country are not met).
+During this time, a thorough understanding what is authorised and what remains prohibited can help mitigate the risk and unlock opportunities presented to early movers in an opening market.
+When entering or re-entering any market, the first focus must be on your pro- business partners.
+You should conduct sufficient diligence on them, particula learn if they have ties to sanctioned persons or formerly sanctioned persons. diligence is key to understand whether your dealings with them might threa your reputation.
+Human rights The sanctions regimes can be imposed because of human rights concerns wh can remain even when sanctions are lifted.
+Even if it is legal to do so, there m reputational concerns with engaging with certain individuals or groups.
+Bribery and corruption The nature and degree of corruption risk you encounter in emerging markets will vary greatly from country to country, from a desk clerk demanding a tip a government minister asking for kickbacks.
+Legislation such as the US Forei Corrupt Practices Act and UK Bribery Act give authorities the right to prosect bound by it, wherever their alleged misconduct takes place.
+Intellectual property It's vital to protect your brands, technology and know-how, but IP laws in emmarkets are often underdeveloped.
+Some jurisdictions are beset by bureaucra give priority to the first person to use IP.
+On the positive side, US and some of sanctions generally allow for IP registrations and filings, so in a country whe sanctions are being lifted generally it is possible to move quickly to protect years.
+Competition law The number of competition regimes around the world is growing, and author are using more and more sophisticated investigation techniques.
+Enforcement emerging markets can be aggressive and target everything from cartels to soft behaviour such as joint-selling.